 Adding/removing inter-individual variability

 By default, all parameters have inter-individual variability.
-To remove it, click on the corresponding diagonal elements of the variance-covariance matrix:
+To remove it, click on the checkbox of the random effect column:

 Choosing a method for the parameters without variability